linkedin/smart-arg/README.md

 * Focus on defining the arguments diligently, and let the `smart-arg` (backed by [argparse.ArgumentParser](https://docs.python.org/3/library/argparse.html#argumentparser-objects)) work its magic around command-line interface.
-* Always work directly with argument class instances when possible, even if you only need to generate the command-line representation.
+* Always work directly with argument container class instances when possible, even if you only need to generate the command-line representation.
 * Stick to the default behavior and the basic features, think twice before using any of the [advanced features](https://smart-arg.readthedocs.io/en/latest/advanced.html#advanced-usages).